AT&T Business Port Out PIN / Transfer PIN Help

 Before you port out

 - Make sure the correct person is signed in.
-For business accounts, the primary user requests the PIN.

 - Do not disconnect service first.